Israel–South Sudan relations: Refugees in Israel

 There are at least 2,800 refugees from South Sudan who reside in Israel.
-The majority of them arrived to Israel through the Israeli-Egypt border and most live in Tel Aviv, Arad, Eilat and Bnei Brak.
+The majority of them arrived in Israel through the Israeli-Egypt border and most live in Tel Aviv, Arad, Eilat and Bnei Brak.
 Up to 7,000 South Sudanese are also believed to be living in Israel.
-Despite controversy in Israel over their presence, the Supreme Court of Israel decision from 13 January 2011, the employers of refugees and asylum seekers will not be fined; thus, de facto, they can legally work in Israel.
+Despite controversy in Israel over their presence, the Supreme Court of Israel's decision from 13 January 2011, the employers of refugees and asylum seekers will not be fined; thus, de facto, they can legally work in Israel.

 After the Israeli recognition of South Sudan on 10 July 2011, Interior Minister Eli Yishai called on Israel to immediately begin negotiations with South Sudan in order to return the thousands of Sudanese refugees and migrant workers who had crossed into Israel illegally in the past several years.
 In February 2012, the Interior Ministry announced that the South Sudanese nationals must be repatriated by March, arguing they no longer needed protection since South Sudan had gained independence.
 They would be given US$1,300 and a plane ticket if they voluntarily resettle, but those who refuse to do so will be forcibly deported.